How to Increase SSD Lifespan? A Comprehensive Guide

 8. Disable Defragmentation and enable Optimization

-SSDs don’t need defragmentation and it is generally turned Off by the operating systems.
+SSDs don’t need defragmentation, and it is generally turned off by the operating systems.
 However, in Windows, you can use the optimization feature that is designed for solid-state drives.
 Here are the settings to follow.

 • Open the Start Menu and type “Defragment and Optimize Drives”.